AMY HEIN

 As an artist with sustainable goals, the process of making becomes an important part of the finished artwork.
 All aspects of the making process are thought through and equally as important, from resources purchased to reusing materials and reclaiming the clay.

-In my current work I am exploring ways to speak about the beauty of the Earth.
+In my current work I am exploring ways to speak about the beauty of the Earth through plants.
 Since 2021 I have been focusing my practice in wheel thrown, handmade pottery and botanical illustration.
 Combining my love of plants and pollinators with functionality.
 The emphasis of nature and place reoccurs through much of my work, which reflects on memories of wild spaces, use of natural resources, and creating in a more sustainable way.